Mark L. Walker: Electoral career

 In 2008, Walker defeated Republican candidate and Elk Grove Village trustee Christine Prochno to succeed outgoing Representative Carolyn Krause.
 He served a single term during the 96th General Assembly.
 Walker was defeated in the 2010 general election by Republican David Harris who preceded Krause in the Illinois House.
 After Harris retired, Walker announced his intention to run for his seat.
 He defeated Republican nominee Eddie Corrigan and took office January 9, 2019.

 Walker is also the Democratic Committeeman for Wheeling Township.

+In May 2024, Walker was appointed to the Illinois Senate to replace former District 27 senator Ann Gillespie.

 Illinois House of Representatives

 Committees

 As of 2022, Walker serves on six House committees and one subcommittee: